Sivut kuvina

 God does not depend upon any holy principle, which is distinct from love; but upon their natural capacity to love all the proper objects of benevolence.
 They are as able to love God, before they are regenerated as afterwards; and therefore are as much obliged to love God, before they are born again, as after they have been made the subjects of special grace.

-Some suppose that sinners are passive in having a , new heart, or in becoming real saints.
+Some suppose that sinners are passive in having a new heart, or in becoming real saints.
 But if a new heart does not consist in a principle of holiness, but in the exercise of holiness or true benevolence; then the sinner may be as active in beginning to be holy, as in continuing to be holy; in turning from sin to holiness, as in perfecting holiness in the fear of God.

 Some suppose, that, after men are regenerated, they have two hearts, an old heart and a new one, which co-exist in their minds, and constantly produce diametrically opposite affections.
 The new heart, they suppose, is a new principle, which constantly produces holy affections; and the old heart is an old principle, which constantly produces unholy affections.
-And upon this ground, they suppose, there is a continual warfare in the minds of good men, between their old and new heart. * But if the new heart consists in that love, which the law requires, and ihe old heart consists in that love, which the law condemns; then saints never have properly two hearts, but only one; which is sometimes holy and sometimes sinful.
+And upon this ground, they suppose, there is a continual warfare in the minds of good men, between their old and new heart.* But if the new heart consists in that love, which the law requires, and the old heart consists in that love, which the law condemns; then saints never have properly two hearts, but only one; which is sometimes holy and sometimes sinful.
 This is agreeable to their daily experience.
-They find their heart
+They find their heart to be like a deceitful bow.
+It may be one hour in a holy and heavenly frame; and the next hour in a frame entirely different.
+But they are never conscious of loving and of hating God, at one and the same time.

 Some suppose that good men are better than their free and voluntary exercises are.
 They imagine, that saints may have grace in principle, while they have none in exercise.
 But since love is the fulfilling of the law, there is no foundation for this sentiment.
 Saints have just as much grace as true love, and no more.
 They are just as good as their holy exercises are, and no better.
 Whenever they exercise any selfish affection, they as really transgress the divine law, and fall under the divine displeasure, as if they never had possessed one gracious affection, or benevolent feeling.
 Such sentiments as these, which are founded on a dormant principle of grace, which is distinct from every gracious exercise, must appear entirely groundless, if love is the fulfilling of the law, and comprizes the whole duty of man.

 5. Since love answers all the demands of the law, sinners have no excuse for not obeying any one of its precepts.
-God has furnished them with all the natural faculties, which are necessary in order to under. stand and perform their whole duty.
-And all that he requires of them is, to exercise true love or real beneyolence to the extent of those natural powers, which they already possess.
+God has furnished them with all the natural faculties, which are necessary in order to understand and perform their whole duty.
+And all that he requires of them is, to exercise true love or real benevolence to the extent of those natural powers, which they already possess.
 It is true, he requires them to make themselves a new heart; but the new heart, which he requires them to make, consists in love.
-It is true, he requires them to be perfect; but the perfection, which he requires them to have, consists in love.
+It is true, he requires them to be perfect; but the perfection, which he requires them to have, consists in love..
 It is true, he requires them to cleanse themselves from all filthiness of flesh and spirit; but all this cleansing consists in love.
-It is true, he requires them to repent, to believe, to submit, and to deny themselves; but all the repentance, faith, submission, and self-denial, which he requires, consists in love.
+It is true, he requires them to repent, to believe; to submit, and to deny themselves; but all the repentance, faith, submission, and self-denial, which he requires, consists in love.
 In a word, there is not a single duty enjoined upon sinners, but what true

 « EdellinenJatka »